What is the Saga of Lucimia?

 How can I help?

-Follow along, spread the word, share our content via word of mouth and your chosen social media platforms, get ivolved at the forums, and grow the community!
+Follow along, spread the word, share our content via word of mouth and your chosen social media platforms, get involved at the forums, and help us grow the community!
 And if you are super-excited with what we are doing and you want to get involved in the Early Access program, pre-order the game today!

 What will the costs to play be?

 We will be a subcription-based game.
-There are numerous reasons for this, mostly relating to the fact that we aren’t creating a solo-style, play-5-minutes-here-or-there style of game, free-to-play game where everything revolves around micro-transactions to cater to the guy-who-only-plays-five-minutes-per-month-and-doesn’t-want-to-pay-a-subscription-for-his-hobby.
+There are numerous reasons for this, mostly relating to the fact that we aren’t creating a solo-style, play-5-minutes-here-or-there style of game, free-to-play title where everything revolves around micro-transactions to cater to the guy-who-only-plays-five-minutes-per-month-and-doesn’t-want-to-pay-a-subscription-for-his-hobby.

 Instead, we are catering to the players who understand group gameplay, who thrive in Dungeons and Dragons-style environments where sessions last three to six hours, and who play multiple times per week within those groups: the 15 – 20 hours per week players are our “core” audience.
-The players who immerse themselves in our world, who take up their personas and BECOME Lucimians, the ones who play enough per month to justify paying a monthly subscription…YOU are our core players and who we cater to.
+The players who immerse themselves in our world, who take up their personas and BECOME their characters, the ones who play enough per month to justify paying a monthly subscription…YOU are our core players and who we cater to.

 While our final price isn’t set in stone, you can expect it to be in the ballpark of 15 to 20 dollars a month.